DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## Basic Setup

-Add the plugins listed above to the Scheduler and handle the `EditingState` plugin's `onCommitChanges` event to commit edits to the data storage.
+To enable editing, add the `EditingState` and either `IntegratedEditing` or `EditRecurrenceMenu` and handle `EditingState`'s `onCommitChanges` event to commit edits to the data storage.
+To allow users to edit appointments, add the `AppointmentForm` plugin.

 ### Uncontrolled Mode